How to Design a Report People Actually Read

 “If this is something that is just highlighting overviews — say for an entertainment magazine — why not san serif.
 If this is an editorial news magazine, go serif,” Jessica says.

-Choose simple fonts and forgo more stylized typefaces.
+Choose simple fonts and forgo more stylised typefaces.

 Remember, reports like case studies, infographics, and brand presentations provide the critical social proof consumers need to engage with your brand.
 It’s all about creating content that is equal parts visually-engaging and data-driven.
 That’s powerful, and that drives engagement.